salrashid123/ca_scratchpad/README.md

 ## Create Root CA Key and cert

-This repo is just a simple template to create a self-issued CA and Subordinate CA to issue TLS certificates
+This repo is just a simple template to create a self-issued CA and Subordinate CA to issue TLS certificates.

+The `cross_sign/` folder contains instruction to create two CAs and Subordinate CAs where one is cross signed

 ```
 $ tree